 Walmart charges lower fees compared to other marketplaces.
 For example, Walmart’s referral fee ranges from 6% to 15%, while Amazon’s referral fee ranges from 6% to 45%, depending on the category.
-The lower fees mean that sellers can keep more profits from their sales.
+The lower fees mean that sellers can keep more profits from their online sales.

 4. Brand Recognition